dpgaspar/Flask-AppBuilder/docs/quickcharts.rst

  :ChartView: (Deprecated) Display simple group by method charts.
  :TimeChartView: (Deprecated) Displays simple group by month and year charts.

+You can experiment with following examples with a live `Demo <http://flaskappbuilder.pythonanywhere.com/>`_ (login has guest/welcome).

 Direct Data Charts
 ------------------